 What should I NOT bring?

-We have a constantly updated list of device we know do not currently perform as expected on the Stanford network.
+We have a constantly updated list of device we know do not currently perform as expected on the Stanford network as well as "rogue devices" known to cause issues with the Stanford networks.
 Please review the list of Unsupported Devices.

 Will there be someone to help me set up my computer once I get to campus?